Who is She Wordsmiths

 There are no additional third party plugins or services used for this website which process personal data.

-We do not collect data for the purposes of direct sales marketing.
-Neither do we share, sell or lease any such data to third parties.
-Not even our general visitor stats.
+I do not collect data for the purposes of direct sales marketing except via your newsletter subscription.
+Neither do I share, sell or lease any such data to third parties.
+Not even my general visitor stats.

-Data collected at the time a comment is submitted or to analyse our sites performance remains on the server until such time as comments are removed or the website closed and deleted entirely.
+Data collected at the time a comment is submitted, or to analyse my site’s performance, or to subscribe to a newsletter remains on the server until such time as comments are removed, the subscriber is removed, or the website closed and deleted entirely.